soulflick/soulflick-mpFree4k_v2/README.md

 - Export playlist to drive location
 - Scale Fonts from "Very Small" to "Huge", which scales the interface, depending on your screen resolution.
-- Select Padding to use the Player on tables
+- Select Padding to use the Player on tablets.
-- Interoperability between playing tracks and corresponding albums
+- Interoperability between playing tracks and corresponding albums.
 - Five pre-defined skins: from "White", over "Blue" to "Black".
 - All information about your consumation is kept locally to allow yourself to define your most favourite songs and albums.